SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-sag-products-bundle/integration-trendminer.md

 Once you have defined and activated a TrendMiner offloading pipeline, the initial offload has to be completed before you can start querying the data in TrendMiner.

-> **Warning:** The offloading pipeline has to be activate.
+> **Warning:** The offloading pipeline has to be active.
 If the pipeline is deactivated, you can only query the contents offloaded into the data lake so far.
 Access to recent data will be deactivated.

 In TrendMiner you have to connect to the Dremio view **c8y_cdh_tm_measurements_live** using ODBC.
 For the ODBC connection settings, you have to navigate to the **Home** page in the DataHub UI and click the ODBC icon to open the ODBC connection settings.